 Essential running equipment

-You should consider giving yourself a better start by choosing your equipment more carefully.
+You should consider giving yourself a better start by choosing your running equipment more carefully.
 Nice pair of shoes can make a world of a difference, as well as having a heart rate monitor as well.

 For these you can check Amazon and eBay, as well as your local retailer (they usually know the best, because of the constant feedback they get on products).